foxyoreos/itaku-enhancement-suite/README.md

 ## Privacy (policy)

 I do not willingly collect any user information, annonymized or not.
 No information is transmitted from the Itaku Enhancement Suite to any server I control.
-The extension currently collects the following information and stores it locally within your browser:
+The extension currently collects the following information and stores it locally within your browser (it is never transmitted off-device):

 - Your positive and negative CW filters (user setting, stored in the extension itself)
+- The currently logged in username (temporary cache, stored in sessionStorage and automatically cleared by Firefox after every browsing session)
+- User-created post/image/comment descriptions/titles (temporary cache, stored in sessionStorage and automatically cleared by Firefox after every browsing session)

 This list is subject to change as more features are added.